swpecht/swpecht.github.io/docs/_drafts/liars-poker.md

 Can we break the problem apart into before and after trump is called?
 And then simplify the gamestate?

+Running for 87M rounds of CFR resulted in 10M nodes stored in the database in 5.5GB.
+Would need ~175M rounds of the CFR for a single game.
+About 11 GB for nodes from a single game.
+Reasonable for a single hand, but would struggle to get reasonable coverage of possible deals.

 ## Exploring options to reduce computation

 Using CFR, we only need to store each information state.